airacingtech/semi-supervised-autolabeler/README.md

 ![gui](docs/img/gui.png)

 - **Job**
-  - **Initial Segmentation** will take the single annotated frame (uploaded from cvat) and will track them through the rest of the frames.
+  - **Initial Segmentation** will take the initial manually annotated frames (uploaded from cvat) and will track these annotations through any frames that aren't manually annotated.
-  - **Re-segmentation** is for annotation fixes; select individual frames by entering comma separated numbers
+  - **Re-segmentation** is for annotation fixes; select individually and manually fixed frames by entering comma separated numbers
 - **Job ID** should match one of the job ids in the `Ready` box
-- **Threads** determines max thread workers; useful if multiple different frames are annotated (not initial segmentation)
+- **Threads** determines max thread workers; useful if multiple different frames are annotated for either inital or resegmentation
+- **Automatic Track** will submit the job
+- **Frame-by-Frame Tracking** will open panel for tracking through frames by manual input of user.
+See more details of usage below.
+- **Advanced options**
   - **Reuse Annotation Output**
       - if you want to reuse the annotation output from a previous tracking run for this specific job, click yes
       - useful if you want to re-track with the frame right before tracking diverges and you don’t want to reannotate
-- **Automatic Track** will submit the job
+  - **Delete zip**: will delete the zip file in `DOWNLOADS_PATH` after a successful job execution
-- **Frame-by-Frame Tracking** will open panel for tracking through frames by manual input of user.
-See more details of usage below.
+### Status Boxes
+There are 5 different status boxes, `Ready`, `Queued Jobs`, `Jobs in Progress`, `Completed Jobs`, and `Failed Jobs`.
+- **Ready** Will display newly added job zips that are ready to be tracked.
+  - To use: In the specified `DOWNLOADS_PATH`, make a updates.txt file which should have line separated test specifying annotation zips that exist for tracking e.g 123.zip.
+The local CVAT Docker solution that pairs with this repository should automatically handle this.
+- **Queued Jobs** Will display jobs that are currently waiting to be handed over to a worker.
+- **Jobs in Progress** Will display jobs that are currently being tracked.
+- **Completed Jobs** Will display jobs that have completed.
+Click on the job number to download the respective completed annotation zip
+- **Failed Jobs** Will display jobs that have failed along with any error specifying why.

 ### Manual tracking (frame-by-frame)
 A visual version of the tracker, can see what the tracker is tracking at each frame and quickly export to CVAT to re-segment once object tracking diverges.